Yellow-Dog-Man/Resonite-Issues/README.md

 - **Ensure that the issue happens WITHOUT MODS OR PLUGINS** - sometimes mods or plugins can be source of the issues, so before you submit, make sure it occurs without them
 - **Provide a clean [log file](https://wiki.resonite.com/Log_Files)** from replicating the issue (do not use mods or plugins except for diagnostic ones (see below), launch the client, load the replication item/world, replicate the issue, and exit)
 - **Use objective, and respectful language** for any posts/comments submitted (negativity, hateful/angry issues/comments are liable to be edited or removed)
-- **Use short, but descriptive tittle** as vague titles (e.g. "Issue with system" instead of "System breaks when I grab thing") are much more likely to get overlooked and skimmed over
+- **Use short, but descriptive title**, as vague titles (e.g. "Issue with system" instead of "System breaks when I grab thing") are much more likely to get overlooked and skimmed over
 - **Be succint, but to the point**, because we tackle a lot of issues.
 Imagine you have just 30 seconds to sell us on why something is a good idea to put our time towards to.
 If we need to read long paragraphs or watch a long video to understand, we are much less likely to prioritize given issue
 - **Be specific** when possible, becaues vague statements can be hard to interpret.
 For example instead of "It took a long time to finish", say "It took about 30 minutes to finish".
 "Long" can mean different amounts in different contexts - for some things a minute is long time, for others an hour is short
 - **Provide accurate updates** if something changes with the issue, which makes the original sample or reproduction steps work, but issue still persists with other cases, make sure to include the information with your updates